-The course is a four-hour programme run during the daytime including at weekends or split over two consecutive evenings into two hour sessions.
-It is usually delivered to small groups of male and female parents, around six to ten, by experienced, trained and friendly facilitators.
+The course is a four-hour programme run during the daytime including at weekends or split over two consecutive evenings into two hour sessions, which can be helpful for parents with small children.
+It is delivered to small groups of four to seven male and female parents, on Zoom, by experienced, trained and friendly facilitators.
 Former partners don’t attend the same session but it is important that both parents go on a programme.

 The course provides a safe place to:

-Parents are either ‘directed’ by the Court to attend or choose to attend the course themselves independently.
+Parents are either directed by the Court to attend, attend before their hearing in agreement with their Cafcass officer or choose to attend the course themselves independently.
 If court-ordered they are required to go.
 A Cafcass-funded service, there is no charge to these parents to attend.
 An interpreter service is available and we will provide additional support if you need it.

-A SPIP is appropriate if there are no safeguarding concerns about children or parents.
+A SPIP is appropriate if there are no current safeguarding concerns about children or parents.

-If the Court has directed you to attend, Cafcass will send you a welcome pack and forward your details to your nearest provider who will then contact you to book you a place on the programme.
-Your welcome pack will include a letter with a unique code you’ll need to bring to the session to register your attendance.
+If the Court has directed you to attend, Cafcass will send you a letter of introduction and forward your details to your nearest provider who will then contact you to book you a place on the programme.
 Cafcass expects you to attend within twenty days.
+Your welcome letter will include a unique seven digit code which you’ll need to bring to the session to register your attendance.
+There is no charge to attend the course as a court-ordered parent.